MRCToxBioinformatics/eIF5A_hypusination_inhibition_silac/README.md

-# GC7 inhibition of eIF5A hypusination - Dynamic SILAC
+# eIF5A_hypusination_inhibition_silac

-Analysis of a dynamic SILAC experiment to study the effect of GC7 inhibition on eIF5A-dependent translation (as quantified by nascent protein abundance)
+A dynamic SILAC experiment to explore the impact of eIF5A hypusination inhibition by GC7 on nascent protein

+Analysis of an experiment to study eIF5A-dependent translation using GC7 inhibition of eIF5A hypusination and dynamic SILAC to measure nascent proteomics.

 ## Directory structure:
 - raw: PSM and peptide-level output from PD.
-One for each experiment.
+One for each experiment
-- shared_files: Other inputs required across analyses, e.g cRAP fasta
 - notebooks: R markdown notebooks for all analysis.
 Run in denoted order.
 See 99_final_report for the overall summary
 - results: Output from analysis notebooks
 - external: Data from previous studies
+- figures: Plots for publication

 ## Dependencies for R markdown notebooks:
 All R packages.\
 For CRAN use `install.packages()`\
 For Bioconductor, use `BiocManager::install()`\
-Both the above functions will take multiple package names, e.g `BiocManager::install(c(GO.db, UniProt.ws))`
+Both the above functions will take multiple package names, e.g `BiocManager::install(c(GO.db, MSnbase))`

 *CRAN*\
-tidyverse\
+dplyr\
 here\
 ggbeeswarm\
+ggplot2\
+glmnet\
 ggrepel\
-glmnet\
 gplots\
 gtools\
 parallel\